How to Apply

 - Doctor of Pharmacy Degree from an accredited College of Pharmacy or RPh with commensurate experience

-- A PGY-1 pharmacy residency or experience in emergency medicine or pediatrics
+- A PGY1 pharmacy residency or equivalent experience in emergency medicine and/or pediatrics

 - Current license to practice pharmacy in the State of Michigan (including a Controlled Substance license), or eligibility to become licensed within 90 days of employment start date